PeakIndicators/Getting-Started-On-Azure-ML/Documents/Monitor_Models_AzureML.md

 ## Introduction

 Application Insights is an application performance management service in Microsoft Azure that enables the capture, storage and analysis of telemetry data from applications.
-Refer to the complete [Azure Application Insights](https://docs.microsoft.com/en-gb/azure/azure-monitor/app/app-insights-overview) documentation for details.

 ![](../Images/78.PNG)